British Murals

 Highly original in their approach to design, balancing varying degrees of modernity or tradition, murals demonstrate the creative drive of their makers and contain singular expressions of the aesthetic, personal and social concerns that typify the ages from which they come.
 Some were celebrations of simple human pleasures, perhaps to decorate a refreshment room, an ocean liner or a dining room.
 Others were intended to be the highest expressions of their art, ambitious allegorical or decorative compositions that like the frescoes of the Renaissance would speak through the ages to later generations.
 The individuals and committees who commissioned them similarly believed they would both represent the best that Britain had to offer and mark the high accomplishment of contemporary society, elevating the public and private spaces they occupied and inspiring moral purpose.

-• Frank-Brangwyn: Study-for-Man-the-Master-1930-1934
+• Frank-Brangwyn: The-Printed-Word-Makes-the-People-of-the-World-One,-mural-for-the-entrance-hall-of-Odham-Press,-London,-1935-36

-Frank Brangwyn: Study for Man the Master 1930-1934
+Frank Brangwyn: Study for Man the Creator, circa 1932

 Catalogues with British Murals